-1 An entry from the journal of the young Kierkegaard, quoted by Douglas Groothuis in Truth Decay: Defending Christianity Against the Challenges of Postmodernism (Downers Grove, Illinois: InterVarsity Press, 2000), p.
+An entry from the journal of the young Kierkegaard, quoted by Douglas Groothuis in Truth Decay: Defending Christianity Against the Challenges of Postmodernism (Downers Grove, Illinois: InterVarsity Press, 2000), p.
 11.

-2 Allan Bloom, The Closing of the American Mind (New York: Simon and Schuster, 1987), pp. 25, 26.
+Allan Bloom, The Closing of the American Mind (New York: Simon and Schuster, 1987), pp. 25, 26.

-3 John R. Franke, a postmodern theologian, offers this profile: "Postmodern thinkers maintain that humans do not view the world from an objective vantage point but structure their world through the concepts they bring to it, such as language.
+John R. Franke, a postmodern theologian, offers this profile: "Postmodern thinkers maintain that humans do not view the world from an objective vantage point but structure their world through the concepts they bring to it, such as language.
 Human languages function as social conventions that describe the world in a variety of ways depending on the context of the speaker.
-No simple, one-to-one relationship exists between language and the world, and thus no single linguistic description can serve to provide an objective conception of the 'real' world....
+No simple, one-to-one relationship exists between language and the world, and thus no single linguist description can serve to provide an objective conception of the 'real' world....
 Postmodern thinkers assert that the all-encompassing narratives of scientific progress that shaped and legitimated modern society have lost their credibility and power.
 Further, they maintain that the very idea of the metanarrative is no longer credible.
 This is not to suggest that narratives no longer function in the postmodern context.
 Rather, the narratives that give shape to the postmodern ethos are local rather than universal" ("Christian Faith and Postmodern Theory: Theology and the Nonfoundationalist Turn," in Myron B. Penner, ed., Christianity and the Postmodern Turn [Grand Rapids, Michigan: Brazos Press, 2005], p.
 108).

-4 What is postmodernism in philosophy?
-According to Jean-François Lyotard, "The postmodern would be that which, in the modern, puts forward the unpresentable in presentation itself; that which denies itself the solace of good forms, the consensus of a taste which would make it possible to share collectively the nostalgia for the unattainable; that which searches for new presentations, not in order to enjoy them, but in order to impart a stronger sense of the unpresentable" ("Answering the Question: What Is Postmodernism," in Thomas Docherty, ed., Postmodernism: A Reader [New York: Columbia University Press, 1993], p.
-46.
+What is postmodernism in philosophy?
+According to Jean-François Lyotard, "The postmodern would be that which, in the modern, puts forward the Unpresentable in presentation itself; that which denies itself the solace of good forms, the consensus of a taste which would make it possible to share collectively the nostalgia for the unattainable; that which searches for new presentations, not in order to enjoy them, but in order to impart a stronger sense of the unpresentable."

-5 Thomas Kuhn gives as an example the geocentric view of the universe advanced by Ptolemy, with the earth at the center, circled by the sun, planets, and stars.
+Thomas Kuhn gives as an example the geocentric view of the universe advanced by Ptolemy, with the earth at the center, circled by the sun, planets, and stars.
 This model was accepted in astronomy for 13 centuries until Copernicus demonstrated the principle of heliocentric planetary motion, which explained the apparently erratic movements of the planets and provided a new paradigm.

-6 In her book How Postmodernism Serves (My) Faith (Downers Grove, Illinois: IVP Academic, 2006), pp. 142, 143, Crystal L. Downing offers examples of "Christian deconstruction" in the New Testament.
+In her book How Postmodernism Serves (My) Faith (Downers Grove, Illinois: IVP Academic, 2006), pp. 142, 143, Crystal L. Downing offers examples of "Christian deconstruction" in the New Testament.
 Jesus rejected the hierarchical binaries: priest over publican, Jewish over Samaritan, law over grace.
 Simon Peter had to receive a vision to renounce the binaries of his culture-clean/unclean, circumcised/uncircumcised, Jew/Gentile, inside/outside.
-Paul experienced a divine encounter on the road to Damascus that flattened his hierarchical dualisms:
+Paul experienced a divine encounter on the road to Damascus that flattened his hierarchical dualisms: the God of Abraham versus the Christ of Nazareth, Jewish versus Christian.
+So Paul concluded, "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus" (Galatians 3:28, NIV; see also Colossians 3:11).

-7 "Universality of Truth," in Robert B. Brandom, editor, Rorty and His Critics (Oxford: Blackwell, 2000), pp. 21, 22.
+"Universality of Truth," in Robert B. Brandom, editor, Rorty and His Critics (Oxford: Blackwell, 2000), pp. 21, 22.

-8 This reaction against a rationalistic and ritualistic religion has emerged at various times in the history of Christianity, such as in its pietistic and revival movements.
+This reaction against a rationalistic and ritualistic religion has emerged at various times in the history of Christianity, such as in its pietistic and revival movements.

-9 Allan Sokal and Jean Bricmont, Fashionable Nonsense: Postmodern Intellectuals' Abuse of Science (New York: Picador USA, 1998).
+Allan Sokal and Jean Bricmont, Fashionable Nonsense: Postmodern Intellectuals' Abuse of Science (New York: Picador USA, 1998).

-10 Quoted by Gene Edward Veith, Jr., in Postmodern Times: A Christian Guide to Contemporary Thought and Culture (Wheaton, Illinois: Crossway Books, 1994), pp. 94, 95.
+Quoted by Gene Edward Veith, Jr., in Postmodern Times: A Christian Guide to Contemporary Thought and Culture (Wheaton, Illinois: Crossway Books, 1994), pp. 94, 95.